ElucidataInc/ElMaven/CONTRIBUTING.md

 * Keep the length of line in body at 72 character
 * Use the body to explain what and why vs how in concise manner i.e. no story telling and no inferential statements
-* Tag the issue number as last line of body, for example- issue #324 and tag recommended issue to look over after this line if it's required
+* Tag the issue number as last line of body, for example- Issue: #324 with first letter capital and at end a colon and tag recommended issue to look over after this line if it's required

   For example:

-  		Doc: Giving a good commit message subject line
+  		Doc:Giving a good commit message subject line #324

   		This commit message example is a good example of its own.
 Its  subject line has 50 or less than 50 characters and body lines have 72 or  less